 Testimonial. pp. 2 of 2.
 Blessed to Breathe Moderate Breeze.
 Photograph, 2016.
 31 x 41.4 in.
 Direct print on aluminum dibond.
 Print sold in 2024.

-I feel that expressing is therapeutic to me and perhaps the viewer, whether the work is light or dark, calm or dynamic, or both.
-Some work brings peace of mind; some underscores mystery or heightens curiosity, raising more questions than answers.
+I feel that expressing is therapeutic to me and perhaps the viewer, whether the work is light or dark, calm or dynamic, serious or humorous.
+Some work brings peace of mind; some underscores mystery, heightens awareness or curiosity, and may raise more questions than answers.

 © 2025 Robert T. Rogers - All Rights Reserved.